yuhasem/poc_utils/tas/berry_blender.md

 Can we manipulate the NPCs into hitting more perfects by pressing A at incorrect times?
 Will this ever save time?

+# Conclusion

+There is a progress counter at 0x02018140 and a progress "cap" at 0x0201813E.
+When the progress counter reaches 1000, the blending is done.
+The progress counter will increase by 2 every frame, while it is less than the progress cap.
+The progres cap increases whenever you or an NPC gets a hit, even if that hit doesn't increase the RPM.
+It is possible to get enough hits yourself to keep the progress cap above the progress counter.

+Therefore, manipulating NPC actions doesn't save time.

+This can only be invalidated if there is a way to increase the progress counter by more than 2 per frame.

 # Notes

 I see that there's an RNG call just before the pointer reaches an NPC.
 Then when they press, there is 4, 7, or 9 RNG calls on that frame.
 The frame with all those RNG calls is usually immediately after the frame with a single RNG call, but sometimes it happens up to 5 frames away (this appears to be when generating an X?).